junxit/us-congress-bills-116/metadata.md

 - 2019-05-23 — Passed Senate with an amendment by Yea-Nay Vote.
 97 - 1.
 Record Vote Number: 127.
 - 2019-05-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 97 - 1.
 Record Vote Number: 127.
 - 2019-05-23 — The committee substitute agreed to by Unanimous Consent. (text: CR S3075-3076)
+- 2019-05-24 — Received in the House.
+- 2019-05-24 — Referred to the House Committee on Energy and Commerce.